overload-development-community/olmod/README.md

 #### What does it do

-Currently it shows a modified indicator in the main menu, allows access to the unfinished Monsterball multiplayer mode and puts a MP player in observer mode if it uses a pilot name starting with OBSERVER.
+- Shows a modified indicator in the main menu

+- Allows access to the unfinished Monsterball multiplayer mode.
   The Monsterball multiplayer mode only works when both server and clients run olmod.

+- Puts a MP player in observer mode if it uses a pilot name starting with OBSERVER.
   The observer mode only works when the server and the observer client run olmod.

+- Reads projdata.txt / robotdata.txt with custom projectile (weapon) and
+  robot settings.
+You can extract the stock data from the game with the included tool `olgetdata`.
+The txt files must be in the same directory as olmod.exe.
+You can run olgetdata on linux with `mono olgetdata.exe`.

 #### How to build